boxpositron/with-context-mcp/plugin/README.md

 - **Obsidian Integration** - Seamless vault sync via Local REST API
 - **Recursive Scanning** - Full vault traversal including subdirectories

-### Optional Custom Commands (3 Available)
+### Document Delegation Tools (3 Additional)

 - **Sync Notes** - Bidirectionally sync docs between local and vault
 - **Ingest Notes** - Copy local documentation to vault (one-way)
 - **Teleport Notes** - Download documentation from vault to local (one-way)

-These commands provide document delegation using `.withcontextignore` patterns for automated workflow management.
+These tools provide document delegation using `.withcontextignore` patterns for automated workflow management.

+## Plugin vs MCP Server

+**The plugin is now the preferred method for using with-context in OpenCode:**

+- **Plugin (Recommended)** - Direct integration, no separate server process, better performance
+- **MCP Server (Fallback)** - Use when plugin is not available or for other MCP-compatible clients

+OpenCode will automatically prefer the plugin when both are configured.
+The MCP server remains available for other MCP clients like Claude Desktop.

 ## Installation